BESTenergytrade/simply/doc/source/pricing_strategies.rst

 .. math:: ... \frac{1}{5}, \frac{1}{4}, \frac{1}{3}, \frac{1}{2}, 1

-Selling prices are calculated as reciprocal value, e.g.:
+Selling prices are calculated as reciprocal values, e.g.:

 .. math:: ...
 5, 4, 3, 2, 1

-The mandatory parameter is the half life index, which dictates at which index half of the final price is reached.
-To use this strategy a dictionary has to be defined as followed, with the *symmetric_bound_factor* being optional.
+The mandatory parameter is the half life index, which defines at which index half of the final price is reached.
+To use this strategy a dictionary has to be defined as follows:

 .. code:: python